How to Avoid Being Tracked on Your iPhone or Android Phone

 Free internet is nice, but it’s the not-password-protected part you should worry about.
 Since they often lack strong security settings to make it easier for everyone to connect, public Wi-Fi networks aren’t safe.
 Cybercriminals use them to track your traffic or secretly install malware on your device.

-The most logical advice would be to completely avoid public networks, but we know it’s not feasible in this day and age.
+The most logical advice would be to avoid public networks completely, but we know it’s not feasible in this day and age.
 What you can do, though, is encrypt your connection with a VPN to protect yourself.

 Airplane Mode has more uses than you might think.
 Turning it on disables Bluetooth, Location Services, Wi-Fi, and cellular data.
 All of these can be used to track you and your whereabouts.